bolubee101/To-do-list-front-end-30DoC/README.md

 fork this repo, clone to your local machine then create a backend api to satisfy the given features

-1. Go to the app.js file and add the endpoint to where your server is running.
+1. Go to the app.js, signup.js and login.js file and add the endpoint to where your server is running.
 Do not end with "/".
-It is the first line in the app.js file
+It is the first line in the each of the files
 2. When the "/login" route is accessed, serve the login page.
 3. When the "/signup" route is accessed, serve the signup page.
 4. The login form data would be submitted to the "/login_submit" route via POST and a session would be created.
 After a session is created, the user would be redirected to the "/todo" route which serves the index.html.
 If no session exists and the "/todo" route is accessed, the user would be redirected to the "/login" route.
 If the login details are invalid, resend the login form.